PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-07 05:48:58
+Last updated: 2024-04-07 05:49:34
-Random Quote: Summer friends will melt away like summer snows, but winter friends are friends forever.  -  Mully
+Random Quote: Things never work out the way you imagine they will. - Lucien